justme99/juju/openam/README.md

 # Usage

 To be able to install OpenAM you have to accept the license term as outlined in the license file.
-You can either accept the license terms on the commmand line or by the checkboc in the Juju-gui.
+You can either accept the license terms on the commmand line or by the checkbox in the Juju-gui.

 In addition you have to set a "private" admin password for your deployment, either on the command or in th Juju-gui.